-DynDOLOD expands the object and tree LOD generation of xLODGen by automating many processes related to setting up LOD for mods and entire load order, automatic patching, including thousands of new LOD models, new LOD textures and adding new types of LOD and features for drastically improved visuals.
+DynDOLOD expands the object LOD and tree LOD generation of xLODGen by automating many processes related to setting up LOD for mods and entire load order, automatic patching, including thousands of new LOD models, new LOD textures and adding new types of LOD and features for drastically improved visuals.

-To create static object and tree LOD with the default LOD models and currently installed billboards, xLODGen scans the world for applicable references, builds required the texture atlases and then directly creates the tree LOD "meshes" and builds a static object LOD list that LODGen.exe uses to create the static object LOD meshes *.BTO files for the game to render the LOD.
+To create static object and tree LOD with the default LOD models and currently installed billboards, xLODGen scans the world for applicable references, builds the required texture atlases and then directly creates the tree LOD "meshes" and builds a static object LOD list that LODGen.exe uses to create the static object LOD meshes *.BTO files for the game to render the LOD.